NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dragon Disciple Dedication.md

 *   **Green** Poison
 *   **Silver or White** Cold

-You also gain a +1 circumstance bonus to saving throws against sleep effects and effects that would make you [[Conditions/Paralyzed|Paralyzed]].
+You also gain a +1 circumstance bonus to saving throws against sleep effects and effects that would make you [[Paralyzed|Paralyzed]].

 **Special** If you later take the sorcerer archetype, you must choose the draconic bloodline.